 Rwanda is home to about 10 habituated gorilla families in the Volcanoes National Park which is the only habitat for these elusive giants in the land of a thousand hills.
 Trekking gorillas in Rwanda costs US$ 1500 for a permit.

 Though expensive than Uganda, Rwanda has more to do with gorilla conservation history that travelers love to engage with.
 The famous primatologist Dian Fossey did her research in Rwanda and a research center was established there.
 Visiting this research center helps learn more about gorillas and the conservation story as well.

 The Mountain gorilla population of Volcanoes National Park is said to move for shorter distances than those in Bwindi Forest.
 For intending trekkers who would not wish to trek for long, then Rwanda is that high-end option.

 Uganda Vs Rwanda Gorilla Trekking Best time

 The best time of the year for gorilla trekking safaris in both Uganda and Rwanda is during the dry season months of June – August, and December – February which makes it easy to go through the trails.

 When trails are drier, gorilla trekking is easy since trails are passable and the park is accessible.
 It is best advisable to track gorillas during the dry season since it’s easy to trek gorillas as well as view wildlife.

 However, the dry season is actually the peak or high season therefore early booking is recommendable since permits can easily get fully booked as well as accommodation.

 If you want to do more than just gorilla trekking on your African holiday, Uganda is a better option than Rwanda.
 Unlike Rwanda, Uganda offers big game safaris on open savanna as well as a much wider array of experiences and a bigger variety of landscapes to explore than its more compact neighbor.
-Uganda Wildlife tours are available all year round and can be tailored in your gorilla holiday depending on the travelers interest.
+Uganda Wildlife tours are available all year round and can be tailored to your gorilla holiday depending on the travelers’ interest.